 How do I apply for a visa?

 If your country is excluded from this list, you may have to apply for a visa.
 You should do this at the Dutch embassy or consulate in the country you legally reside in before you travel.
-For more information, visit the website of the Dutch Government.
+For more information, visit the website of the IND.
 Please note that this visa validity may be limited to only one Schengen country, or a specified number of Schengen countries.

 If your home country is not an EEA country, please note that the following additional rules apply: